scaralbi/scaralbi.github.io/index.md

 less than death; his wisdom is, to meditate not on death but on life.)
 [SPINOZA'S Ethics, Pt IV, Prop.67]
 ![Drag Racing](assets/figs/atpase.jpg)

 ## Who are you ?
 I am a 22 years old human being living in Cambridge, UK.
 I am particularly excited about synthetic biology, cyanobacteria, and anything that aims to engineer sustainability in our biosphere.
 * [CV]({{ site.url }}/assets/cv.pdf)

+## Disclaimer
+This website was created under the terms of the open-source MIT license.
+Do you want to collaborate in some scientific projects?
+Do you want to ask me a question ?
+Write to me at as2945@cam.ac.uk.

+### Alberto Scarampi, 2020